Career Services: For Students & Alumni

 ALUMNI CAREER NETWORK

-The Office of Career Planning, Law Career Services, and Alumni Services partnered to launch GGU's Alumni Career Network, a networking tool within GGU's online alumni directory, AlumniConnect.
+The Office of Career Planning, Law Career Development, and Alumni Services partnered to launch GGU's Alumni Career Network, a networking tool within GGU's online alumni directory, AlumniConnect.

 The Alumni Career Network allows students and alumni to: